ZhengyuWu0924/ECS150/REPORT.md

   + Transit data between pipes

-    As a pipe receives the output from the command before the pipe
+    A pipe receives the output from the command before the pipe

-    sign and make is as the input to the command after pipe sign.
+    sign and makes it the input to the command after pipe sign.